niledatabase/niledatabase/examples/integrations/stripe_subscription/README.md

-# Multi-tenant todo list app with Nile and NextJS 13
+# Example SaaS with paid subscriptions - using Nile and Stripe

-This template shows how to add 3-tier billing to a SaaS product using Nile with Stripe integration
+This template shows how to add 3-tier billing to a SaaS product using Nile, NextJS 13, and Stripe.

 - [Live demo - TBD]()
 - [Video guide - TBD]()